 The vintage bar stools add a touch of old-school cool.

-The master bathroom is another room in the house where Mitchell really unleashed her creativity.
+The primary bathroom is another room in the house where Mitchell really unleashed her creativity.
 The collaged wall of music memorabilia and records really showcases Michell's personality and style.

 The original tiles are left intact which makes for a cool juxtaposition of new and old.